Masquerade (book): Publication and search

-On 7 August 1979, Williams and celebrity witness Bamber Gascoigne secretly buried the hare's casket at Ampthill Park.
-Williams announced publicly that his forthcoming book contained all clues necessary to identify the treasure's precise location in Britain to "within a few inches."
+Williams announced publicly that his forthcoming book contained all the clues necessary to decode the treasure's precise location in Britain to "within a few inches".
 At the time, the only additional clue he provided was that the hare was buried on public property that could be easily accessed.
-To ensure that readers from further afield had an equal chance of winning, Williams also announced that he would accept the first precisely correct answer sent to him by post.
+To ensure that readers from outside the UK had an equal chance of winning, Williams also announced that he would confirm the first precisely correct answer sent to him by post.